-Shao and Ji started by visiting 11 factories, which are distributed in different product categories, in both South and North of China.
-Through interacting with the staff in the factories, they got to know the major energy consumption equipment, best practices in energy efficiency, the barriers and challenges during the implementation of energy efficiency projects.
-They interviewed 20+ energy service companies and independent experts to learn about the latest technologies and identify key opportunities for energy efficiency.
+Shao and Ji started by visiting 11 factories in both the South and North of China.
+By talking to factory staff, they identified the most energy-intensive equipment, best practices in energy management, and the challenges related to implementing efficiency projects.
+They interviewed over 20 energy service companies and independent experts to learn about the latest technologies and opportunities for energy efficiency.

-Taking into account the diversity of Wal-Mart suppliers in China, Shao and Ji synthesized five major energy efficiency levers across all categories – motor related, heat exchange related, HVAC, lighting and power systems retrofits.
-Next, they created financial analysis to quantify total energy saving potentials from these levers.
-If implemented, the energy efficiency recommendations that Shao and Ji identified could results in tens of millions of dollars of savings over the lifetime of the projects and reduce annual energy consumption by over half a billion kilowatt hours.
-To ensure the successful implementation of these recommendations, Shao and Ji developed a rollout plan for Wal-Mart’s enhanced energy efficiency program and created a list of energy service companies for Wal-Mart suppliers’ reference.
+Taking into account the diversity of Walmart’s suppliers in China, Shao and Ji synthesized five major energy efficiency opportunities related to motors, heat exchange, HVAC, lighting and power systems.
+Next, they analyzed the potential cost savings from these opportunities..
+If implemented across all Walmart’s factories in China, Shao and Ji’s recommendations could result in tens of millions of dollars in savings over the lifetime of the projects and reduce energy consumption by over half a billion kilowatt hours annually – a GHG reduction that is equal to taking 72,500 cars off the road each year.

 The reason I applied for EDF Climate Corps:

 I have always been interested in human impact on the environment and how energy can be used more efficiently.
 I would like to have a first-hand view on how EDF and large corporations could work together to prevent climate change.
 With EDF Climate Corps, I will be able to work with people who share the same passion and build my network in the cleantech and energy efficiency fields.

 A recent professional or volunteer experience I've enjoyed: